 Visit Sainte-Enimie (Languedoc-Roussillon, France)

-The town dates from the 6th century and falls neatly into two parts: the cafes and shops that follow along the street next to the river, facing across to a ridge on the opposite river bank; and the old town that sprawls up the hill behind.
+With its origins dating as far back as the 6th century, the village of Sainte-Enimie we see today falls neatly into two parts: the cafes and shops along the street next to the river, facing across to a ridge on the opposite river bank; and the old town that sprawls up the hill behind.

 Walk onto the bridge across the river for a good view across the town and upstream.
 Between the two parts of Sainte-Enimie (behind the cafes at the bottom of the hill) there is also a street lined with gift shops and other small businesses.